 It’s likely that MailChimp was one of the first names you saw when you started your research.
 It’s the grandaddy of email marketing solutions: it’s been around for 15 years.

 It’s so widely used, I’d guess that it was recommended by someone, or you saw their branding in an email you received!

 In marketing itself, it presents itself as being easy to use – simplicity is probably the most standard of claims of such a service!
 Right from the outset though, MailChimp gives the impression of being friendly, in terms of its presentation and the tone of its content.
 That’s not a something that can be said about others.

 Going through what MailChimp can do for your business at first glance, looks like a standard affair.
 But let’s take a look to see if it’s right for you.

 Alas, you get what you pay for, and with Campaign Monitor, free isn’t an option, not even for their lowest tier.
-The cheapest option is $9 per month, which will let you say hi to up to 500 subscribers, in up to 2,500 emails.
+The cheapest option is $9 per month, which will let you say hi to up to 500 subs on your subscriber lists, in up to 2,500 emails.